-The Project Owner is under obligation to ensure that a copy of peer-reviewed scientific articles based on research wholly or partially funded by the Research Council is stored in appropriate, open-access digital archives.
-The archived version must have the same content and form as the version published in the journal.
-This obligation does not apply if open access to the archived version in any way conflicts with the author's academic and legal rights.
+The Project Owner is under obligation to ensure that a copy of peer-reviewed scientific publications based on research that is wholly or partially funded by the Research Council is stored in appropriate, open-access archives immediately on publication by the publisher.
+The archived version shall be the last version of the manuscript following peer review (AAM) and/or the publisher's published version (VoR).

-9.3 Publication of project information
+10.3 Publication of project information

-The Project Owner is required to make reference to the Research Council's support in any external information issued about the project.
+The Project Owner and any partners are required to make reference to the Research Council's support in any external information issued about the project.